DataFire/Integrations/integrations/generated/google_androidmanagement/README.md

   * passwordMinimumNumeric `integer`: Minimum number of numerical digits required in the password.
 Only enforced when password_quality is COMPLEX.
   * passwordMinimumSymbols `integer`: Minimum number of symbols required in the password.
 Only enforced when password_quality is COMPLEX.
   * passwordMinimumUpperCase `integer`: Minimum number of upper case letters required in the password.
 Only enforced when password_quality is COMPLEX.
-  * passwordQuality `string` (values: PASSWORD_QUALITY_UNSPECIFIED, SOMETHING, NUMERIC, NUMERIC_COMPLEX, ALPHABETIC, ALPHANUMERIC, COMPLEX): The required password quality.
+  * passwordQuality `string` (values: PASSWORD_QUALITY_UNSPECIFIED, BIOMETRIC_WEAK, SOMETHING, NUMERIC, NUMERIC_COMPLEX, ALPHABETIC, ALPHANUMERIC, COMPLEX): The required password quality.

 ### PermissionGrant
 * PermissionGrant `object`: Configuration for an Android permission and its grant state.